Barbara E. Crawford: Biography

 After retiring from a position as lecturer in 2001, Crawford participated in setting up the Strathmartine Trust, of which she now The Chairman.
 The trust runs a Centre for retired historians without links to the University to aid them in pursuing their own historical interests.
-Crawford is also currently a member of the St Andrews University Archeological Society's Committee.
+Crawford is also currently a member of the St Andrews University Archaeological Society's Committee.